 In a might-makes-right view of the world, men (and some women) learn to overall regard life and relationships as continual battles or competitions over who is in charge of whom.

 And that is what creates problems and dysfunctional behaviors in family dynamics.
 Problems of neglect, abuse, emotional, physical and sexual of children.
 Problems of traumatized children growing up to play roles of either predator or prey, or alternate between the two.
 Problems of emotion taboos along gender lines, i.e., taboos for men to feel hurt or afraid; and taboos for women to feel anger.
 Problems of failing to learn from caregivers in childhood how to regulate painful emotions of fear and anger.
 Problems of addiction to numbing the painful emotions with external, and temporary, quick-fix sources of feeling good about self and life.
-Problems of entitlement to mistreat, abuse, rape, sexually assault those deemed weak.
-Problems related to arrested emotional development in men (disconnect from empathy), and problems of over-active responsibility in women for the wellbeing and happiness of others (codependency is a disconnect from one’s sense of self and agency)
+Problems of raising men (some women) to feel entitled to mistreat, abuse, rape, sexually assault those deemed weak.
+Problems related to arrested emotional development in men (disconnect from empathy), and problems of over-active responsibility in women for the wellbeing and happiness of others (codependency is a disconnect from one’s sense of self and agency).

 It’s time to shift the focus when it comes to violence and assaults on women and children to: (1) individuals that meet the criteria for criminal mind, or APD; (2) the “cult of masculinity” that traumatizes men from boyhood and impairs the development of empathy and emotional development in general; and (3) the make the practices of thought control and institutionalized bullying, such as hazing, federal crimes.

 It’s time for women and men who support them, to work together to curtail the detrimental effects the “cult of masculinity” has had on the healthy development of both genders and their relationships.